felistter/london-crime-explorer/README.md

 ## Known issues :bug:
 - The map tooltip does not disappear when the date is changed.
 - The guiding lines in the pie chart sometimes overlap in the bottom part of the chart.
 - Tooltips are not styled and do not match the design concept.
+- Dynamically change position in the Leaflet map is tricky and requires more thorough thinking through of application architecture.

+## Possible improvements

 ## License